Originally published August 4, 2016 and updated July 15, 2019 and June 13, 2022.

-My husband’s work schedule doesn’t allow him to take time off in August, so that means that I’m always the one moving my baby into her dorm room alone.
-Just little ol’ me and my baby… all alone.
+My husband’s work schedule doesn’t allow him to take time off in August, so that means that I’m always the one tacking my children and moving into college alone.
 Since I’m a planner and a problem solver, I’ve figured out these dorm move-in day tips to make the move-in process easier for us.
-An easier move-in process means I can spend those precious last hours focused on my baby not wrestling her stuff.
+An easier move-in process means I can spend those precious last hours focused on my child not wrestling their stuff.

-Just look at this pile of schtuff that I have to pack into a car, drive 10 hours across state lines and then hike up way too many flights of stairs.
-And because we live so far away, my baby’s pile of schtuff is on the smaller side of what I’ve seen other families show up with on move-in day.
+Just look at how much stuff I had to pack into a car, drive 10 hours across state lines and then hike up way too many flights of stairs.
+And because we live so far away, this is significantly less than I’ve seen families show up with on move-in day.

 Dorm Move-In Day Tips

 A critical part of making dorm move-in day a success is knowing how to pack for college move-in.

 Start creating a packing list as early as possible.
 The summer after high school will fly by and you don’t want the last few weeks before college starts to be chaotic.
 A list of items will help you bring everything you need as a college freshman.

 Unless your child is moving into a one-story college dorm, accept the fact that you’ll be carrying things up way too many flights of stairs.
 There is only one elevator in the vast majority of dorms and there will be a long line waiting to use the elevator.
 At some point I always get tired of waiting and end up carrying things up the stairs.
 Pack items with this in mind so that they’re easy to carry.

 Most colleges have laundry carts on wheels for you to use to move your things from the car to your the dorm room.
 Sign up for a laundry cart first thing when you arrive since there’s often a waiting list to get a cart.
 The laundry carts really are a great way to move a lot of things in one trip.

 Check out my 25+ Top College Tips for Success – all my best tips, hacks and information.